arcanstone/arcanstone/README.md

 ## current interest:
-### Building an AI marking assistant for introductory math and computer science classes, and integrating that into Markus.
+### Building an AI marking assistant for introductory math and computer science classes.
+### Also the intersection of machine learning and robotics